ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/generics-design.md

   | { tag: "zero" }
 ```

 We introduce a special init value for variables of a generic type : `__ZERO__`.
-For exisiting types, following are the "zero" values :
+For existing types, following are the "zero" values :
 ```
 int --> 0
 bool --> False